-We present FORGE, a method that enables sim-to-real transfer of contact-rich manipulation policies in the presence of significant pose uncertainty.
-FORGE combines a force-threshold mechanism with a dynamics randomization scheme during policy learning in simulation, to enable the robust transfer of the learned policies to the real robot.
-At deployment, FORGE policies, conditioned on a maximum allowable force threshold, adaptively perform contact-rich tasks while respecting the specified force threshold, regardless of the controller gains.
-Additionally, FORGE autonomously predicts a termination action, once the task has succeeded.
-We demonstrate that FORGE can be used to learn a variety of robust contact-rich policies, enabling multi-stage assembly of a planetary gear system, which requires success across three assembly tasks: nut-threading, insertion, and gear meshing.
+We present FORGE, a method for sim-to-real transfer of force-aware manipulation policies in the presence of significant pose uncertainty.
+During simulation-based policy learning, FORGE combines a force threshold mechanism with a dynamics randomization scheme to enable robust transfer of the learned policies to the real robot.
+At deployment, FORGE policies, conditioned on a maximum allowable force, adaptively perform contact-rich tasks while avoiding aggressive and unsafe behaviour, regardless of the controller gains.
+Additionally, FORGE policies predict task success, enabling efficient termination and autonomous tuning of the force threshold.
+We show that FORGE can be used to learn a variety of robust contact-rich policies, including the forceful insertion of snap-fit connectors.
+We further demonstrate the multistage assembly of a planetary gear system, which requires success across three assembly tasks: nut threading, insertion, and gear meshing.

 This research was sponsored in part by Army Research Labs under the A2I2 program and by NVIDIA.
 Their support is gratefully appreciated.